 The Role of Founders in Shaping Company Culture, Leading by Example

-Founders have a pivotal role in defining the company culture as they are the driving force behind growth.
+Founders have a pivotal role in defining company culture as they are the driving force behind growth.
 They have a unique opportunity to define the tone and values that pervade the firm as visionary leaders.
 This definition starts from the moment they hire the first employee.
 Founders need to inspire and encourage workers to embrace the desired culture by leading by example.
-Their actions, decisions, and behaviors influence how workers perceive and understand the company’s values and mission.
-Whether it’s encouraging open communication, encouraging cooperation, or emphasizing work-life balance, entrepreneurs must model the cultural attributes they want to create.
+Their actions, decisions, and behaviours influence how workers perceive and understand the company’s values and mission.
+Whether it’s encouraging open communication, cooperation, or emphasising on work-life balance, entrepreneurs must model the cultural attributes they want to create.
 Founders should aim to develop a dynamic and authentic business culture that not only attracts top people but also supports long-term success by continually aligning their activities with the intended culture.